 We are a Mexican company authorized to exist and operate as a foreign-owned subsidiary bank.
-100% of our capital is owned by GFBB, a foreign-owned subsidiary holding company, whose capital is, in turn,99.97% owned by BBVA.
+Our capital is 100% owned by GFBB, a foreign-owned subsidiary holding company, whose capital is, in turn, 99.97% owned by BBVA.

 On August 1, 2009, we entered into a merger agreement through which BBVA Bancomer Servicios was merged into BBVA Bancomer, resulting in one financial institution.
 As a result of this merger, all former business activities of BBVA Bancomer Servicios, including trust and ATM services, are now wholly-owned and carried out directly by us.